 NWEN 241 (Systems Programming) focuses on low-level programming using C, which is commonly used for implementing operating systems including network protocol stacks and embedded system applications.
-It covers the features such as low-level/direct access to memory, code efficiency and low runtime demand.
-In contrast, a high-level programming language, Python, will also be introduced.
-CPython, the most-widely used implementation of Python, is written in C. Python is commonly used in network administration/management.
+It covers features such as low-level/direct access to memory, code efficiency and low runtime demand.
+In addition, the course introduces a high-level scripting language, Python, which is commonly used in network administration/management.